tyler-keller/sadge-pub/README.md

 # sadge-pub

-### Python scripts for getting more data from Google Takeout's YouTube watch-history.html
+### Python script for getting more data from Google Takeout's YouTube watch-history.html

 ---